 National Institute of Mental Health (NIMH) Research Funding

-NIMH is the only federal agency with the objective of funding biomedical research into serious mental illnesses.
+NIMH is the only federal agency whose main objective is to fund biomedical research into serious mental illnesses.
 NIMH supports and conducts an integrated program of basic and clinical research and research training in biology, neuroscience, and epidemiology.
 Research initiatives include programs into the major brain disorders such as schizophrenia, major depression, bipolar disorder, panic disorder, and obsessive-compulsive disorder.

 For FY 2004, the President is proposing $1.382 billion for scientific and clinical research at NIMH.
 This is a $33 million increase over the agency’s FY 2003 appropriation of $1.349 billion.
 The President is proposing an overall 2% increase for the entire $27 billion budget of the NIH.
 FY 2003 marked the end of the 5-year bipartisan effort in Congress to double the overall NIH budget (up from $13.5 billion in FY 1998, to $27 billion in FY 2003).